Hardneck vs Softneck Garlic: Quick Answer

 Hardneck garlic forms a stiff central flower stem and grows well in colder climates.
 It produces fewer, but larger, cloves arranged neatly around the stalk.
 Varieties like Siberian Garlic and German Extra Hardy are prized for their bold, spicy flavor.

 Hardneck types also send up edible flower stalks called scapes.
 These are tender and delicious when sautéed or grilled.
-However, their thinner skins mean a shorter shelf life compared to softneck types.
+Removing scapes can also help redirect energy into bulb sizing.

 Softneck Garlic (Allium sativum ssp. sativum)